Gizra/Gizra-Way-Book/approach_mission.md

 ![](4.jpg)

-What refers to what (direction of the arrow)?
-Let's use our questions:
+but what is the relationship direction.
+That is, who is referring to who?
+Let's apply our questions to answer this:

-Question 1: Can one `topic` be written about in more than one `article`?
+Question 1; Can one `topic` be written about in more than one `article`?
 Yes.

-Question 2: (The Million Question) Can one `topic`refer to a million `article`?
+Question 2; (The Million Question) Can one `topic`refer to a million `article`?
 No, we don't want that.

 Now use the questions the other way around: